 Foam-filled: Provides more structure and as a result, it is firmer.
 However, within 6 months they lose around 15% of their firmness and eventually can flatten out over time.

-Foam and feather: Best of both worlds the feathers give the squish and the foam gives the structure.
+Foam and feather: The best of both worlds, the feathers give the squish and the foam gives the structure.
 However, still requires plumping occasionally to help maintain its shape and comfort.

 What fabric should I choose for my sofa?